 In some cases, it may be necessary to make adjustments to the published factors due to:

 a.
-A variation in product form wherein the definition of the guaranteed benefit is materially different from those for which factors are available (see Section 6.C.8).
+A variation in product form wherein the definition of the guaranteed benefit is materially different from those for which factors are available.
+(See Section 7.C.8.)

 b.
 A risk mitigation or other management strategy, other than a hedging strategy, that cannot be accommodated through a straightforward and direct adjustment to the published values.